swcarpentry/git-novice/episodes/07-github.md

 Enter passphrase (empty for no passphrase):
 ```

 Now, it is prompting Alfredo for a passphrase.
-Since he is using his kitchen's laptop that other people sometimes have access to, he wants to create a passphrase.
+Since they are using their kitchen's laptop that other people sometimes have access to, they want to create a passphrase.
 Be sure to use something memorable or save your passphrase somewhere, as there is no "reset my password" option.
 Note that, when typing a passphrase on a terminal, there won't be any visual feedback of your typing.
 This is normal: your passphrase will be recorded even if you see nothing changing on your screen.